Trees for Biodiversity

-Plantation of 7,500 native tree saplings was implemented in the catchment areas of the Manjalar river in Devathanapatti forest division, Theni district in Tamil Nadu.
+Plantation of local tree saplings adjoining the Manjalar dam in Devathanapatti forest division, Theni district, Tamil Nadu, India.

 The selected region is predominantly defined with the Tropical Dry Evergreen vegetation.
-Several endemic flora like Dalbergia latifolia, Haldina cordifolia are also common in the region.
-Indigenous tree species-like Karanj (Pongamia pinnata), Arjuna (Terminalia arjuna), Neem (Azadirachta indica), Vijayasar (Pterocarpus marsiupium), Jamun (Syzygium cumini) among other ecological as well as economically valued species has been selected for the plantation at identified sites.
+Local tree species like Karanj (Millettia pinnata), Arjuna (Terminalia arjuna), Neem (Azadirachta indica), Vijayasar (Pterocarpus marsupium), and Jamun (Syzygium cumini) have been selected for the plantation at identified sites.

-Coconut, maize, paddy, sugarcane and mango are major cash crops in the region.
-Increasing incidences of crop depredation from wild animals like wild boar, monkey, bison, deer causing major damages to this sensitive local economy.
-Additionally, implementing the project would be able to create about 1500 rural workdays supplementing to sensitive local economy reaching out to nearly 200 households mainly living below the poverty line.
-The project would also create awareness and involve community directly in conservation action taking sustainable developmental pathways.
+Coconut, maize, paddy, sugarcane, and mango are major cash crops in the region.
+Increasing incidences of crop depredation from wild animals like wild boar, monkey, bison, deer cause major damages to this sensitive local economy.
+Additionally, implementing the project would be able to create about 1,500 rural workdays, supplementing to sensitive local economy reaching out to nearly 200 households mainly living below the poverty line.
+The project would also create awareness and involve the community directly in conservation action taking sustainable developmental pathways.

 Total saplings planted in Theni were 7,500 in 2018-19.
 A different type of seeds for planting were collected from the forest and used for nursery.
 Saplings were selected according to the ecological conditions and observing the success ratio of the local species surviving there.
 Plantation of endemic species, weeding and seeding apart from allowing natural regeneration are the methods adopted for restoration of degraded areas.
 These efforts have ensured the success ratio to be 81%